 8. Wash the car

-If possible get the car checked and fill up the gas tank so you don't end up with any Eid day surprises.
+If possible get the car checked and fill up the gas tank so you don't end up with any Eid day surprises and ruin all your eid ideas.

 9. At Eid prayer, look for those who are alone and invite them over